paulgazz/kmax/kconfig/README.dimacs.md

 - `def_bool` defines (possibly multiple) defaults for a boolean variable.
 This is only meant for nonselectable booleans, since it will constrain a variable to that value.
+- `def_nonbool` defines (possibly multilpe) defaults for variable nonboolean.
+This is for both selectable and nonselectable to ensure that the build system will get some value.

 # DIMACS comment format

 - `c variable_number CONFIG_VAR bool|hidden_bool|nonbool DEFAULT_VALUE?`
+- `c variable_number GHOST_BOOL_NUM_NAME nonbool_var_name DEFAULT_VALUE`

 # TODO